facultyai/sbt-houserules/README.md

 SBT is recursive, i.e. project in `build.sbt` is managed by `project/plugins.sbt` which is managed by `project/project/plugins.sbt`.

-## Publishing

-Run `sbt publish` with your AWS credentials to cloud account.

 ## Migrating existing scala projects

 See this [wozniak PR](https://bitbucket.org/theasi/wozniak/pull-requests/22/wip-houserules-plugin)